SahibKazimli/LaunchSafe/README.md

 LaunchSafe scans a GitHub repo and returns a prioritized, CVSS-scored security report in a few minutes.
-It is built on a small **multi-agent LangGraph pipeline** powered by Claude — a recon agent profiles the repo, then specialist sub-agents fan out in parallel against the parts of the codebase that actually matter, and a final synthesize step dedupes and grades the results.
+It is built on a small **multi-agent LangGraph pipeline** powered by Claude.
+A recon agent profiles the repo, then specialist sub-agents fan out in parallel against the parts of the codebase that actually matter, and a final synthesize step dedupes and grades the results.